Sustainability Reporting Initiative

 The primary stewardship responsibility of the Board of Directors is to ensure Innergex’s long-term success.

-The Innergex Board of Directors, a group made up of eight independent members and one non-independent member, is charged with shaping the direction of the Corporation.
-Environmental, Social and Governance (“ESG”) standards have been integrated in the decision-making process to better manage risk, monitor and report our environmental performance, and generate sustainable, long-term returns.
+The Board, a group made up of nine independent members and two non-independent members, is charged with shaping the direction of the Corporation.
 Board members are elected every year.
-The Chair of the Board is an independent member.
+The Chair of the Board in an independent member.

-* The only non-independent member is the President and Chief Executive Officer of the Corporation.
+¹ There are two non-independent members including the President and Chief Executive Officer of the Corporation.

 Among other things, the Charter describes the responsibilities of the Board in matters of: